This post may contain affiliate links. Please see my advertiser disclosure for more details.

 We had a really fantastic time.
 Although the high temperatures were in the low-mid sixties (which is perfect weather for being outdoors if you ask me!), it was SO WINDY.
 And that made the weather decidedly less enjoyable and pretty chilly!

-So, I thought I’d start with a review of the actual campground and then cover what we actually did during our camping trips (like hikes, etc.) in separate posts.
+So, I thought I’d start with a review of the actual campground.
+Then I’ll cover what we actually did during our camping trips (like hikes, etc.) in separate posts.

 We booked a spot several months in advance at Loop B. Their website indicated that several of the loops further down the road had temporarily-closed bathrooms due to renovations.
 So we definitely wanted to make sure to book a loop with an open and functioning restroom!